 You can’t take back the past, you can’t nod your head in the future and your true power is NOW.

-Your conditioned mind uses fear to control your thoughts, habits and actions.
+Your conditioned mind uses fear to control your thoughts, habits, and actions.

 These fears are based on living in the past, or living in the future, and are a clear indication that you’re NOT living in the present.

-You are your habits.
+First, understand that you are your habits.